sriharsha-sammeta/Sentence-to-Pixels-Representation-Using-GAN/README.md

 ## Code Organization
 - main.py - It is the starting point of the code.
 It will read config.yaml and accordingly call the appropriate training/testing methods on corresponding gans
-- {root directory} - Has Train_{gan_type} files that are used to train / test the corresponding gan models
+- {root directory} - Has Train_{gan_type} files like train_dcgan.py, train_wgan.py and train_infogan.py that are used to train / test the corresponding gan models
 - CoreModels directory - Has all the models (DCGAN, WGAN and INFOGAN) in it
+- RNNModel directory- Has the entire model and training process for the Attention Based RNN Embedding that we used
 - scripts directory - Has the script required to convert the given data into hd5 format as required for pytorch
-- RNNModel directory- Has the entire model and training process for the Attention Based RNN Embedding that we used
 - CustomDataSetLoader.py - It is used for loading datasamples as required by the code via pytorch
 - logger.py - has code for logging purpose
 - helper.py - has code for some tools & visualization